- Copy link

 Although football had been played in the city since the turn of the century, it was not until 1921 that a team called by the English name of Sport Friends opted to form an official society, known from then onwards as Deportivo Alavés.

-This is the club’s fifth different spell in the top flight, their fifteenth Liga season in total, and their fourth in a row.
+This is the club’s fifth different spell in the top flight, their sixteenth Liga season in total, and their fifth in a row.

 Although they have never won any major honours, they came close on two famous occasions.

 In one of the most dramatic European nights ever, Liverpool looked to have had the 2001 UEFA Cup Final done and dusted with a 3-1 lead at half-time.
 But the Basques battled back.
-Jordi Cruyff’s late header settled things at 4-4 to send the game into golden goal extra time, where Delfí Geli’s own goal meant the cup was headed for Merseyside.
+Jordi Cruyff’s late header meant it ended 4-4 to send the game into golden goal extra time, where Delfí Geli’s own goal meant the cup was headed for Merseyside.

 In 2017 they reached another final, this time of the Copa del Rey.
-They met Barça in the final, and despite a spirited start, ended up being outclassed to the tune of a 3-1 defeat.
+Despite a spirited start against Barça, they ended up being outclassed to the tune of a 3-1 defeat.

 As well as the self-explanatory El Glorioso, Alavés are also known as the Babazorros, a Basque expression meaning ‘bean-sacks’.
 Though originally used to mock the people of this region, who would allegedly eat beans with everything, the club now uses the name with pride.

 Opened in 1924, Mendizorrotza is the third oldest professional football stadium in Spain, and since major expansion in 1999, now holds 19,840 people, although none of that will be necessary as another game is played behind closed doors due to Covid-19 – which is also the reason why further stadium expansion plans are currently on hold.